Failed Skin Grafts & Flaps

 A free flap is similar to a distant flap, but is completely removed from the donor site prior to being transported to the recipient site.

 A local flap refers to skin and/or tissue that isn’t completely removed from the donor site, but instead, stretched to cover the nearby recipient site.

 A regional flap is similar to a local flap, but it’s not right next to the wound.

 Standard preparation instructions for flap surgery overlap with those associated with skin graft surgery.

 Consequently, patients should keep the aforementioned list in mind.
 As noted, receiving HBOT before—and after—surgery as a way to prepare both the donor and recipient sites—and help encourage a faster recovery—is a key preparation tip.
-Smoking, drinking and eating, and taking certain medical drugs and other supplements, and putting on any skin care products are all typically prohibited.
+Smoking, drinking, and taking certain medical drugs and other supplements, and putting on any skin care products are all typically prohibited.

 This information should be discussed prior to surgery, as there may be additional guidelines that vary based on the individual’s current health, as well as the location and size of the donor and recipient sites.